ObaiMohammad/Survey.web/HTML/doc/extend.md

 search-engine, although this vocabulary is also used by Microsoft, Pinterest and Yandex.

-You can validatePassword your markup with the [Structured Data Testing Tool](https://search.google.com/structured-data/testing-tool).
+You can checkIsValidPassword your markup with the [Structured Data Testing Tool](https://search.google.com/structured-data/testing-tool).
 Also, please note that this markup requires to add attributes to your top `html` tag.